South Carolina Court Records

 Step 4: Contact the Custodian

-Custodians can be contacted in person, online, via mail, or phone calls.
-Research requests or request to obtain copies of a divorce record may involve the following:
+Custodians can be contacted in person, online, via mail, or by phone.
+Research requests or requests to obtain copies of a divorce record may involve the following:

 - Oral request

-- Filing and submitting forms through mail or online
+- Filing and submitting forms via mail or online

-- Presenting original or photocopy of valid identification
+- Presenting an original or a photocopy of a valid identification

 - Paying fees